-Use this link to order these essential labs at a discounted cash price plus an additional $60 off until January 8th.
-All of these labs cost just $397!
+Use this link to order these essential labs at a discounted cash price for just $397!

 It’s an easy way to get the lab work that you need at a fraction of the cost of what you would pay if going through your insurance.
 And the lab receipt can be submitted to your insurance, towards your deductible.
 You may also use your HSA or FSA accounts.
 Order your New Year’s Resolution Lab Panel here.